Top Links

 Yesterday Logo

 Formerly known as UKTV History, this nostalgic channel renamed to "Yesterday" on the 2nd of March 2009.
+It's one of a number of channels operated by the UK broadcasting firm UKTV.

 The channel is available on subscription with Sky and Virgin Media, and is available subscription-free on Freeview (although only from 6am to 6pm).